smart-duck/veradco/README.md

 ## Repository structure

-The repository is made of 3 main folders:
+The repository is made of 4 main folders:
 - veradco: the Golang code of the Veradco Admission Controller.
 - built-in_plugins: a collection of plugins provided with Veradco.
 Some plugins are simple example while some others can be useful in a real Kubernetes cluster.
 Each plugin is in a subfolder and has a documentation in the README.md file.
+- grpc-plugins: a collection of GRPC plugins given as examples.
 - Kustomize: some Kustomize overlays to install Veradco in a Kubernetes cluster.
 You can create your own Kustomize overlay from one of the provided one to deploy Veradco in your cluster in a way suitable to your environment.
 - docker: Several Dockerfile files and linked generation scripts.
 This collection of Dockerfiles covers the following use cases:
   - Build binaries including plugins